Juan Saavedra interview from Free issue 2.

 How’s it going Juan?
 I recently saw you on French TV walking up the red carpet at Festival De Cannes.
 What was that about?

 I’m good thanks!
-Well basically I’m in Gaspar Noe’s new film (Editor’s note: it’s a 3D film called Love; Google it and watch the trailers) that was presented at the Festival.
+Well basically I’m in Gaspar Noe’s new film (Editor’s note: it’s a 3D film called Love) that was presented at the Festival.
 I initially wasn’t really into the idea of going there and having to walk up those famous stairs etc., but it was the only way I could see the film before its release, so I did.

 What?!
 That’s insane!
 How did you end up getting a part in that?